Leonard Cheshire Disability: History

 By 1992 there were 270 homes in 49 countries, and the transition was made from local management committees to a centralised structure under a Director of Operations, fuelled by changes in social services, legislation and the expectations of service users.
 The employment in 1999 of the foundation's first Head of Policy, disability campaigner John Knight, saw the charity start to become a campaigning organisation, a significant change in direction.
-Leonard Cheshire were also one of the first UK charities to introduce a professional volunteer support team.
+Leonard Cheshire was also one of the first UK charities to introduce a professional volunteer support team.
 In 1997, disability activist Clare Evans became Leonard Cheshire's first head of Service User Support and established the Service Users Networking Association in 1998.

 In 2010, Leonard Cheshire launched their Young Voices website and programme that supported disabled children around the world to campaign for access and their human rights.
 The children from the programme started a Tumblr blog detailing their work.
 Members of Young Voices have gone on to run as candidates in their country's elections and have received Queen's Young Leaders Awards from Her Majesty Queen Elizabeth II in 2015.

 From 2009 to 2011 it ran the Ability International Media Awards, recognising disabled people in the media.

-Leonard Cheshire launched the 'Make Care Fair' campaign in 2013, calling on councils to stop 15 minute care visits, as advised by the Care Act 2014 and NICE Guidelines.
-In 2016 it reported that 52 out of 152 councils in England ended 15 minute care visits, but that 33,305 people in England still received them.
+Leonard Cheshire launched the 'Make Care Fair' campaign in 2013, calling on councils to stop 15-minute care visits, as advised by the Care Act 2014 and NICE Guidelines.
+In 2016 it reported that 52 out of 152 councils in England ended 15-minute care visits, but that 33,305 people in England still received them.
 In 2017, Leonard Cheshire's research revealed that 50,677 people across England, Scotland and Wales still received 15-minute care visits.

-In 2016, it was announced that 18 care homes owned by Leonard Cheshire would be put up for sale, including homes in Leeds, Sheffield, Calderdale and York, Wolverhampton, Derbyshire, Oxford and Lincolnshire.
-In a statement they said 'A small minority of our properties are not in the right places with easy access to community amenities and with scope to grow.
-Other providers are better placed to make long-term investment.’
-All of the services were purchased by Valorum Care, who are based in Leeds, in 2019.
+In 2016, it was announced that 18 care homes owned by Leonard Cheshire would be put up for sale, including homes in Leeds, Sheffield, Calderdale, and York, Wolverhampton, Derbyshire, Oxford and Lincolnshire.
+In a statement, they said 'A small minority of our properties are not in the right places with easy access to community amenities and with scope to grow.
+Other providers are better placed to make long-term investments.'
+All of the services were purchased by Valorum Care, which are based in Leeds, in 2019.

 In the financial year 2017/2018, Leonard Cheshire's income grew by over £14m, from £10.9m the year before to £25.1m.
-Sally Davis, the charity’s chair, said that the charity 'continued to face a challenging financial environment' but its income nevertheless grew 'thanks mainly to a significant donation.'
+Sally Davis, the charity's chair, said that the charity 'continued to face a challenging financial environment' but its income nevertheless grew 'thanks mainly to a significant donation.'
 This was thought to be a legacy.

-In response to the COVID-19 pandemic in 2020, they, as part of The Disability Benefits Consortium (DBC), wrote an open letter to Thérèse Coffey, Secretary of State for Work and Pensions to call for urgent changes to the benefits system to protect disabled and seriously unwell people from further physical and financial harm during the covid-19 emergency.
+In response to the COVID-19 pandemic in 2020, they, as part of The Disability Benefits Consortium (DBC), wrote an open letter to Thérèse Coffey, Secretary of State for Work and Pensions to call for urgent changes to the benefits system to protect disabled and seriously unwell people from further physical and financial harm during the COVID-19 emergency.